gbif/hp-gb32/programme.md

 [Download one-page programme](/assets/documents/programme.pdf){: .button .is-primary}

-## Summary of events
+## List of events
-Below is a summary of all the events associated with GB26.
+Below is a list of all the events associated with GB29.

 Please read the information carefully before registering.

 ### Sunday 2 October 2022

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: (tbc)
+Venue: Radisson Collection Hotel, Grand Place Brussels

 *The meeting is open to members of the GBIF Budget Committee*

 **Nodes Steering Group meeting**
 Time: 09:00-12:30
-Venue: (tbc)
+Venue: Radisson Collection Hotel, Grand Place Brussels

 *The meeting is open to members of the GBIF Nodes Steering Group*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: (tbc)
+Venue: Radisson Collection Hotel, Grand Place Brussels

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting 1**
 Time: 13:30-17:00
-Venue: (tbc)
+Venue: Radisson Collection Hotel, Grand Place Brussels

 *The meeting is open to members of the GBIF Executive Committee*